dart-lang/site-www/src/language/isolates.md

 These ports are the only way isolates can communicate with each other.

 A `ReceivePort` is an object that handles messages that are sent from other isolates, and those messages are sent via a `SendPort`.

-Ports behave similarly to streams.
-You can think of sendport and receiveport like stream's StreamController and listeners, respecitively.
-A sendport is like a StreamController because...
-A Receiveport is like a stream listener because...

 Ports behave similarly to [`Stream`][], You can think of a `SendPort` and `RecievePort` like Stream's `StreamController` and listeners, respectively.